incf-nidash/PyNIDM/README.rst

 names performing an elastic search of https://scicrunch.org/nidm-terms for NIDM-ReproNim tagged terms that fuzzy match the variable names.
 The user will then interactively pick a term to associate with the variable name.
 The resulting annotated CSV data will then be written to a NIDM data file.
 To use this tool please set your INTERLEX_API_KEY environment variable to your unique API key.
-To get an Interlex API key you visit [SciCrunch](http://scicrunch.org/nidm-terms), register for an account, then click on "MyAccount" and "API Keys" to add a new API key for your account.
+To get an Interlex API key you visit `SciCrunch <http://scicrunch.org/nidm-terms>`_, register for an account, then click on "MyAccount" and "API Keys" to add a new API key for your account.

 .. code-block:: bash